bolowoyo/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 Creating the Packer File

 - Please check server.json to see final file.
+- Run packer build server.json to build the packer image
+-

 The terraform file creates the following resources: